New announcement. Learn more

 How much do Uber drivers make in New Zealand (NZ)?

 We love Uber driving but, in our opinion, the shorter fares are far too low.
-Yes, the fares often get multiplied up to 3.9 times during big events (surge pricing), but those events come with challenges such as very heavy traffic.
+Yes, the fares sometimes get multiplied up to 3.9 times during big events (surge pricing), but those events come with challenges such as very heavy traffic.

 Driving in every city is different.
 The fares do seem to be higher in the regional cities, but there are less trips and shorter trips than drivers may enjoy in Auckland for example.
 Queenstown drivers enjoy surge pricing on most days while Dunedin drivers enjoy busy weekends.